 There’s more to Turkey than kebabs, carpets and coffee, Turkey is more about mystery, mosques and the Mediterranean.
-Ok, so Turkey has a lengthy Black Sea coastline as well as long Mediterranean one, but for the moment, the best Turkish seaside golf is totally focused on the Antalya region or, more specifically, on Belek.
+Ok, so Turkey has a lengthy Black Sea coastline as well - as long Mediterranean one - but, for the moment, the best Turkish seaside golf is totally focused on the Antalya region or, more specifically, on Belek.

-Despite Turkey’s long history, the Turkish Golf Federation has only been in existence since 1996 and there are around 20 golf clubs across this lovely country serving about 1,000 affiliated club members.
+Despite Turkey’s long history, the Turkish Golf Federation has only been in existence since 1996 and there are around 20 golf clubs across this lovely country serving about seven thousand affiliated club members.
 Quantity does not with it bring quality and we can say with absolute confidence that there is some truly magical golf to be played in Turkey, perhaps some of the finest golf on the Mediterranean.
 We just hope that the standard remains high.